comoyo/ffos-list-detail/README.md

 use the `ng-tap="$navigate.go('/my/url', 'slide')"` directive.
 The second argument is either 'slide' or 'modal' depending on the animation, and the third argument is `reverse`, set it to true if doing a backwards animation.
+* In need of UI elements? [buildingfirefoxos.com](http://buildingfirefoxos.com) has them!

 # Making a release build